Chart Color Schemes

 Heidelberg West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified four projects that could impact the local area's performance: Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing project, and Rosanna Village Masterplan & Redevelopment.
-These are the key projects likely to have a significant influence on the area.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are expected to impact the area.
+Notable projects include Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing project, and Rosanna Village Masterplan & Redevelopment.
+The following list outlines these projects in detail, focusing on those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.